CamWeil/MATH4610/softwaremanual/nmabserr.md

    **Language:** C++

-   **Description/Purpose:** This routine will absolute error between a machine precision number, x, and an "exact" value, y.
+   **Description/Purpose:** This routine will calculate the absolute error between a machine precision number, x, and an "exact" value, y.

    **Input:** There are inputs needed for x and y.
 These inputs are prompted for at the beginning of the routine.